 More and more solar panels and wind turbines are appearing on private rooftops and in backyards.
-They often belong to a consumer segment that will play a crucial role in deciding how our future energy network – and use – will look: the so-called prosumers.
+They often belong to a consumer segment that will play a crucial role in the future of electricy production and use.
+The so-called prosumers and energy will be joined at the hip.

 To watch the grass grow, paint dry, or an electric car charge its battery.
 Three possible candidates for the prize as the most boring hobby imaginable.
 However, that does not have to be the case.
 At least not for the last of the three candidates.